 Section 8 – Fees

-Membership fees and privileges shall be determined by the Board of Directors and approved by the members.
+Membership fees and privileges shall be determined by the Board of Directors.
 All members shall pay their dues commencing with the month of October and dues shall be for the year, October 1 to September 30.

 Section 9 – Contributions to Other Organizations